 For government bonds traded in the Republic of Croatia, fair value is calculated by applying the average trading price weighted by the amount of securities traded on the stock exchange and the reported institutional and OTC transactions.
-For government bonds traded on regulated markets of other EU member states and OECD member states, the fair value is defined based on the last bid price achieved on that day on the issuer's home stock exchange or the stock exchange defined as the primary source of price for the relevant security, and price is officially listed on the financial information service (Bloomberg).
+For government bonds traded on regulated markets of other EU member states and OECD member states, the fair value is defined based on the last bid price made on that day on the issuer's home stock exchange or the stock exchange defined as the primary source of price for the relevant security, which price was officially listed on the financial information service (Bloomberg).

 The most representative fair value is the price of a financial instrument in an active market.
 Active or inactive market is defined by the minimum number of trading days and minimum trading volume for a particular security in the previous quarter.
-If it is detemined that there is no active market for a particular financial instrument, valuation methods are used to determine fair value aiming to assess the price at which the financial instrument would have been sold in a regular transaction between market participants at the valuation date, taking into account the risk associated with the underlying asset.
-These methods include discounting cash flows, determining applicable yield curves, using BVAL bid prices for domestic and foreign bonds listed on markets outside the Republic of Croatia, and other similar procedures.
+If there is no active market for a financial instrument, valuation methods used to determine fair value are those that attempt to estimate the price at which a financial instrument would have been sold in a regular transaction between market participants at the valuation date, taking into account the risk associated with the asset in question.
+These methods include discounting cash flows, determining applicable yield curves, using BVAL bid prices for domestic and foreign bonds listed on markets outside the Republic of Croatia and other similar procedures.